Japan Kimono Pre-Wedding Photography — A Complete Guide for Foreign Couples

 What is a kimono pre-wedding photoshoot in Japan?

-A kimono pre-wedding photoshoot is a professionally styled portrait session in which a couple wears traditional Japanese wedding attire — a white shiromuku or a colourful iro-uchikake for the bride, a montsuki hakama for the groom — and is photographed at a shrine, temple, garden, or historic street.
+A kimono pre-wedding photoshoot is a professionally styled portrait session in which a couple wears traditional Japanese wedding attire — a white shiromuku or a colorful iro-uchikake for the bride, a montsuki hakama for the groom — and is photographed at a shrine, temple, garden, or historic street.
 Unlike a wedding ceremony, there is no legal or religious element: it is a photography experience, which is exactly why it works so well for foreign couples who want the imagery of a Japanese wedding without the paperwork.

 The Japanese call it zen-satsu — literally "before-shoot" — because domestic couples traditionally do it in the months before their ceremony.
-Foreign couples increasingly fly to Japan specifically for the experience, treating the shoot itself as the centrepiece of the trip.
+Foreign couples increasingly fly to Japan specifically for the experience, treating the shoot itself as the centerpiece of the trip.
 Kyoto and Tokyo are the most popular bases, but photographers now operate in more than twenty cities, from the snow country of Hokkaido to the tropical coast of Okinawa.

 What's included in a kimono pre-wedding shoot